Top Tips to Maintain Your Vision At All Ages

 A baseline eye exam can be performed at a young age to make sure children are seeing clearly and have healthy eyes.

-For adults, routine eye exams at our Chicago practice become even more important.
-There are many age-related conditions that can interfere with vision and even cause vision loss, such as AMD, glaucoma, and cataracts.
+For adults, routine eye exams at our Chicago practice have become even more important.
+Many age-related conditions can interfere with vision and even cause vision loss, such as AMD, glaucoma, and cataracts.
 Diagnosing such issues early can help slow their progression and preserve vision.

 Schedule an Appointment

 There are steps to take at every age to protect vision, one of which is scheduling an eye exam.
-We encourage you to schedule a consultation with one of our ophthalmologists or call our Chicago office at (773) 376-2020.
+We encourage you to schedule a consultation with one of our ophthalmologists or contact us.